vaniisgh/tinny_chat/README.md

 use the /docs endpoint of fastapi to see the required input and output parameters.

 Use any PDF file, or a JSON in the example format in [sample_data.json](./sample_data.json) as the input document, and send the questions in the [sample_questions.json](./sample_questions.json) format.

+Note: every query runs a separate `invoke` for the model, more queries slower response and pulling the model also takes some time.

 ### Run the dockerised application